Daddoo-Dev/crypticdash/database_schema.md

 - Datetime fields store ISO 8601 format
 - Boolean fields default to false
 - Required fields must be provided when creating documents
+- The `userId` field stores the GitHub user ID as a string for consistency